 KAESER EXPANDS AMCV SERIES WITH NEW DHS

-Removal of moisture, particulate and hydrocarbons from the compressed air system is vital in order to protect pneumatic equipment, minimize downtime, and reduce scrap and inferior product.
+Removal of moisture, particulates and hydrocarbons from the compressed air system is vital in order to protect pneumatic equipment, minimize downtime, and reduce scrap and inferior product.
 The DHS helps ensure that dryers and filters perform to specification.
-This electronically controlled intermediate control acts on a pressure signal to prevent high velocity conditions that will occur when system pressure is low.
+This electronic intermediate control acts on a pressure signal to prevent high velocity conditions that will occur when system pressure is low.
 This maximizes contact time in air treatment components and makes them more effective.
-It also increases bead and filter life on desiccant dryers by reducing dusting in the desiccant bed.
+It also increases the bead and filter life of desiccant dryers by reducing dusting in the desiccant bed.

 DHS units have high visibility LED indicators to communicate status at a glance.
 They can also be wired to dryers and drains so that in case these fail or are shut down, the DHS closes to prevent contamination from getting downstream.
 Users interested in remote monitoring/control can connect the DHS to plant monitoring systems or Kaeser Sigma Air Manager 4.0 if present.

-DHS models are available in eight sizes from 1 inch ball to 8 inch butterfly valves to accommodate nearly any system.
+DHS models are available in eight sizes from 1-inch ball to 8-inch butterfly valves to accommodate nearly any system.

 For more information, visit us.kaeser.com .
-For more information or to be connected with your local authorized Kaeser representative, please call (877) 596-7138.
+For more information or to be connected with your local authorized Kaeser representative, please call (877) 417-3527.